Book Ordering FAQs

 The Liaison Process, which started in 1996 by the Dean of Library, Instructional & Learning Support, helps to build a book collection that supports the curriculum.
 Each academic department appoints a faculty member to work with the library to ensure that department needs are met.
 Faculty are encouraged to consult with their liaison member when requesting books.

 May I request materials directly without consulting my liaison faculty member?

 The Salem State University Library supports the academic process and intellectual freedom for all faculty.
 Faculty members may submit book orders directly to the Acquisitions Librarian.
 However, these orders are subject to the same budget restraints as any other book requests.

 What is the budget for books at the library?

 Each academic department has been allotted a percentage of the total book budget.
 The total book budget varies depending on what the entire Fiscal Year Budget is for the library.
 The Library is committed to allotting a fair amount to book orders.
-Periodicals, CD-ROM's, audio-tapes and other media are not included n this process.
+Periodicals and media are not included n this process.

 How is the percentage for my department formulated?

 The percentage is determined by a formula approved by the Library/Media Development Committee.
 The formula takes into consideration the number of sections offered by a department.

 Once I have submitted a request, how long before the book is received?

 Before a book order is submitted, the Acquisitions Area must do the following for each title: check for accuracy of publication information, including price and availability of the title (many books today go out-of-print after only a year) determine if the book is not already in the library collection.
 Most orders are submitted for purchase within a week of requesting.
 They are usually received within four to six weeks of ordering.